 A study of the objectives, methods, and results of food research.
 Objective and subjective experimental techniques used in measuring the quality of food.
 Independent laboratory work on problems in food preparation.
-Not offered in 1956-1957.]

 420. ADVANCED SEMINAR IN NUTRITION.
 Fall.
 Credit one hour.
-Miss JOHNSTON and department staff.
+Miss LUTZ and department staff.